wombleton/gitlaw-nz/acts/I/International Crimes and International Criminal Court Act 2000.md

 *   3\.
 Property, or the proceeds of the sale of real property or, where appropriate, the sale of other property, which is obtained by a State Party as a result of its enforcement of a judgement of the Court shall be transferred to the Court.

-### Article 110 Review by the Court concerning reduction of sentence
+### Article 110---Review by the Court concerning reduction of sentence

 *   1\.
 The State of enforcement shall not release the person before expiry of the sentence pronounced by the Court.